Kejriwal says Delhi may face power crisis, asks PM Modi to intervene | Headlines

 Jain held a high-level meeting with officials of the power department and power distribution companies earlier in the day and discussed the issue as well as its possible solutions.
 Coal shortages across the country has led to reduced power generation and ''Delhi might go through intermittent rotational load shedding in the coming days'', power discom TPDDL CEO Ganesh Srinivasan said.

 The coal-based power stations supplying electricity to Delhi discoms have stocks to meet generation requirements for one to two days against 20 days as per applicable regulations, he claimed in a statement.
+National capital's power regulator DERC held an emergency meeting to discuss the crisis and gave relaxations to discoms in power purchases in view of increased prices.
+The Delhi Electricity Regulatory Commission requested the Ministry of Power to urgently intervene and facilitate adequate supply of fuel to the power plants to avoid any outages in Delhi.
 Kejriwal said he was keeping a close watch on the situation and his government was doing its best to avoid the power crisis.

 ''Delhi could face a power crisis.
 I am personally keeping a close watch over the situation.
 We are trying our best to avoid it.
 In the meanwhile, I wrote a letter to Hon'ble PM seeking his personal intervention,'' Kejriwal tweeted.